Understanding Sexting Laws in Texas

 Sexting is sending sexually explicit messages and images to another person, primarily between mobile phones.
 The term, derived from the words “sex” and “texting,” is very common.
-Over the years, there has been a great deal of controversy about how prolific sexting has become, especially with teenagers and young adults.
+Over the years, there has been much controversy about how prolific sexting has become, especially among teenagers and young adults.
 But is sexting a crime?

-There are a variety of ways that sexting can be illegal.
+Sexting is not illegal when photos are shared between consenting adults.
+However, there are a variety of ways that sexting can be illegal under state and federal law, especially if one or both participants are minors.
 This article explores state and federal criminal charges that could arise from sexting.

 The most obvious way a teenager – or anyone for that matter – can get into trouble is to send or receive a sexually explicit photo of a person under the age of 18.
 Under the PROTECT Act of 2003 (Prosecutorial Remedies and Other Tools to end the Exploitation of Children Today), it is a federal offense to distribute, receive, or possess any image of a minor engaged in sexual activity.
 Such actions can be prosecuted federally under 18 USC 2252 and 18 USC 2252A.